disCodeOri/CS-IA/CS IA taskadores.md

 - bibliography
   - sync dates with ROT

-**Crit D:**

-- video length needs to be withn 7 mins (speed up video sections or the entire video itself)
-- display success criteria
-- show future recommendations list in the end

 **Crit E:**

 - client and other feedback's to be moved to Appendix (Table of Success criteria met with clients feedback for all the criteria's and Future recommendations)